Japan PM Heads To US For Trump Summit - UrduPoint

 Japan PM Heads To US For Trump Summit

-Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2025) Japanese Prime Minister Shigeru Ishiba heads to the United States on Thursday ahead of what will be President Donald Trump's second summit with a foreign leader since his return to the White House.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2025) Japanese Prime Minister Shigeru Ishiba on Thursday left for the United States ahead of what will be President Donald Trump's second summit with a foreign leader since his return to the White House.

 Japan is one of the closest allies of the United States in Asia with around 54,000 US military personnel stationed in the country.